-Our multiple-document summarization system proposed in this paper is different from previously proposed multiple-document summarization methods (see, e.g.,[3], [12], [5], [1], [9], [14], [7], [20]) in that:
+Our multiple-document summarization system proposed in this paper is different from previously proposed ones (see, e.g.,[3], [12], [5], [1], [9], [14], [7]) in that:

 - 1. Our system can produce a summary coping appropriately with each user's summarization need by asking a user select keywords reflecting the user's summarization need. - 2.
-The keywords are extracted automatically from a documents set to be summarized by calculating a score to each noun contained in the documents set.
+The keywords are extracted automatically from a document set to be summarized by calculating a score to each noun contained in the document set.
 The formula to calculate a score for a noun is customized for extracting important keywords in multiple-document summarization.
-The formula consists of not only frequency of nouns and document frequency used in $tf \cdot idf[2]$ but also distribution of nouns in the documents set as well as location of nouns in documents or the documents set.
+The formula consists of not only frequency of nouns and document frequency used in $tf \cdot idf[2]$ but also distribution of nouns in the document set as well as location of nouns in documents or the document set.
 The reason why such factors are used will be explained in the next section. - 3.
 Our system deletes redundant adnominal verb phrases in sentences to reduce the number of characters in a sentence.
-The deletable adnominal verb phrases are decided by a statistical method using entropy based on a probability that verbs modify a noun, etc. Our previous method [17] improved for multiple-document summarization so that more deletable adnominal verb phrases are recognized, is used.
+The deletable adnominal verb phrases are decided by a statistical method using entropy based on a probability that verbs modify a noun, etc.